ReTomb/ReTomb/README.md

 ReTomb takes a native crash report as input and returns the result of reproducing tombstones as output.
 We introduce the dataset and source code for the ReTomb.

-## 2. The details of the Dataset
+## 2. Details of the Dataset

 The `DataSet` directory  includes our experimental data:

-- **Projects information**: 66 native projects from top-180 Android open-source projects in GitHub.
+- **Project information**: 66 projects from top-180 Android open-source projects in GitHub.
-- **Native crash report**: 34 whole native crash reports from randomly selected 400 reports.
+- **Native crash report**: 34 native crash reports from randomly selected 400 reports.
-- **Train dataset**: 1816 out of 2216 native crash reports.
+- **Training dataset**: 1816 out of 2216 native crash reports.
-- **Test dataset**: 34 whole native crash reports.
+- **Test dataset**: 34 native crash reports.

 ## 3. Requirements